ValentinaPy/valentinapy.github.io/index.md

 * Jan.
 2021: Awarded the Nadav Award for Excellence in Research.

 ---
-Sure, here is the full publication list in markdown format:

 ## Publications

 Below is a selection of my recent publications; for my full publication record, please see my [Google Scholar][GS] page.